Afraz33/movie-webapp/README.md

 ```

 ### Troubleshooting
 The docker container for frontend runs on port 5000 and docker container for backend runs on 8000.
 Make sure that no other services are utilizing these ports.
-If so, the app containers won't run and app won't run and app won't be accessible or will be accessible with limited functionality.
+If so, the app containers won't run and app won't be accessible or will be accessible with limited functionality.

 ### Note